contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/01_overview.md

 If you update your Data Store, you can update the API's corresponding resources and representations by clicking on the **Update** button in the same window.
 -->

-### Switch imported Entity Store version
+### Synchronize your Entity Store with your API

-If you create a new version of an Entity Store that is imported by a web API (see [Versioning](/technical-resources/apispark/guide/explore/versioning "Versioning")), you can update the web API's **Imports** to switch to the new version of the Entity Store.
+If you deploy an Entity Store that is imported by a web API, you can update the web API's **Imports** to switch to the new deployed version of the Entity Store.

-To switch the version of an imported Entity Store, open the importing web API.
+To switch to the new deployed version of an imported Entity Store, open the importing web API.
 Open the **Settings** tab, and select the imported Entity Store from the **Imports** section in the left panel.

-Open the **Version** drop-down menu from the central panel and select the new version of your Entity Store.
 Click the **Synchronize** button.

 ![Synchronize Entity Store and API](images/synchronize-button.jpg "Synchronize Entity Store and API")

 Go back to the API's **Overview** to view your updated resources and representations.

-> **Note:** You can only switch an imported Entity Store to a version which is superior to the one currently imported.